VAT & HMRC Submissions

 CIS covers construction work to buildings, such as site preparation, decorating & refurbishment.
 If you are operating as architects, surveyors, scaffolding hire, carpet fitting, delivering materials or similar, you probably do not need to register for CIS.

-As our CFO, Kevin’s role is to oversee the teams that manage the delivery of fully compliant financial processes for our clients, as well as for advising them on the decisions that will help drive their businesses forward.
-He is responsible for the Financial & Payroll departments across both the London and Warwick offices.
+As our Head of Finance, Dom’s role is to oversee the teams that manage the delivery of fully compliant financial processes for our clients, as well as for advising them on the decisions that will help drive their businesses forward.
+He is responsible for the Finance teams across both the London and Warwick offices.